Frequently Asked Questions

 What are pronouns and why are they important?

 Pronouns are words used to refer to someone in place of their name (e.g., she/her, he/him, they/them).
 Using someone's correct pronouns is an important way to show respect and create an affirming environment.
 At Beckstein Behavioral Health, all team members share their pronouns and are committed to using yours correctly.
+Learn more about our affirming approach to care.

 What should I do if I misgender my therapist?